p2ppsr/bridgeport-docs/BRIDGEPORT_JSON_SPEC.md

 The reader should create an HTTP server that handles requests to the database.

+You will receive `MONGODB_READ_CREDS` and `MONGODB_DATABASE` to perform read-only operations from your database, and serve data to requesters.

 When `reader.runtime` is `nodejs14`, the reader directory must contain `package.json` with a `main` field pointing to a JavaScript file that creates an HTTP server.
 See the example bridge repositories for more guidence.

 ## `reader.runtime`